Keerthi-k4/Keerthi-k4/README.md

 I'm a dedicated Computer Science undergraduate passionate about building intelligent systems that bridge the gap between AI, full-stack development, and data engineering.
 From deploying scalable AI models to building interactive web platforms and secure systems, I enjoy tackling real-world problems that create impact.

-🔍 **Current Focus**:
-- Building intelligent systems that combine AI, ML, and real-time data
-- Experimenting with multimodal models, retrieval-augmented generation (RAG), and hybrid reasoning
-- Designing scalable full-stack applications that are smart, responsive, and user-friendly
-- Diving into distributed computing & big data pipelines for real-time analytics
-- Exploring federated and privacy-conscious systems for health, lifestyle, and finance
-- Staying curious about anything that blends creativity, logic, and impact

 ---

 ### 🛠️ Tech Stack